 - sesame seeds: white

 - white miso paste: sometimes called sweet miso or mellow miso, it has a milder flavour than other types of miso.
 It is fermented for a shorter time and is lower in salt.
 It's ideal in this dressing.

 - sesame oil: You can use 2 tablespoons of sesame oil or 1 tablespoon of sesame oil plus 1 teaspoon of toasted sesame oil.
 Toasted sesame oil has a more complex flavour than regular sesame oil, making it the perfect choice for this dressing.
-However, if you don't have it, you can certainly use regular sesame oil.
-If you find it too strongly flavoured, feel free to use part toasted sesame oil and part regular sesame oil.
+However, if you don't have it, you can certainly leave it out.

 - rice wine vinegar: has a subtle flavour and is less acidic than distilled vinegar.

 - honey: adds a mellow sweetness.
 Feel free to substitute maple syrup to make a vegan miso dressing.

 - olive oil: extra virgin